truera/trulens/trulens_eval/CONTRIBUTING.md

 What should I work on?

 1. 🆕 Add new [feedback functions](https://www.trulens.org/trulens_eval/feedback_functions/)
+2. 🤝 Add new feedback function providers.
-2. 🐛 Fix bugs
+3. 🐛 Fix bugs
-3. 🎉 Add usage examples
+4. 🎉 Add usage examples
-4. 🧪 Add experimental features
+5. 🧪 Add experimental features
-5. 📄 Improve code quality & documentation
+6. 📄 Improve code quality & documentation

 Also, join the AI Quality Slack community for ideas and discussions: